gvwilson/thirdbit/src/fiction/cloudherd/index.md

 the forest's wrath could be as merciless as a winter storm.

 Aft elbowed his way to the front of the small crowd.
-"These companion you're talking about---are they smugglers?" he asked loudly without waiting for Indy to call on him.
+"These companion you're talking about—are they smugglers?" he asked loudly without waiting for Indy to call on him.

 Noxy's mother suppressed an exasperated sigh.